-- Oxygen: This is air, which is necessary to start a fire.
-The fire cannot occur without it, even when heat or spark and flammable or combustible materials are combined.
+Oxygen: This is air, which is necessary to start a fire.
+The fire cannot occur without it, even when combined with heat, spark, and flammable or combustible materials.
 Of course, pure oxygen is even more incendiary.
 So this is one reason why there are no smoking warning signs around oxygen tanks.

 What are the Various Inhalation Sources?

 Fume ignition fires can occur due to carelessness or negligence of safety codes in the workplace, causing severe or fatal burn injuries and smoke inhalation.
 This type of accident can happen at work or the home.
 Sometimes it may be from a defective product that results in injury or death.

-If you or a loved one has suffered burn injuries or smoke inhalation, you're not alone; many people suffer fume ignition fire injuries each year.
-Often someone failed to do or not do a thing that led to the injury or death.
+If you or a loved one has suffered burn injuries or smoke inhalation, you’re not alone; many people suffer fume ignition fire injuries each year.
+Often someone fails to do or did not do a thing that leads to injury or death.
 So if you got this type of accident and negligence was a factor, you could hold negligent parties responsible.